Xiaohai: Professional career

 After winning the Super Battle Opera, Xiaohai began competing in tournaments in the United States and around the world.
 He won his first EVO tournament in 2014 at the age of 25 for The King of Fighters XIII, which he has called his favorite game.
 He gradually emerged as a notable player in Street Fighter since Street Fighter IV and was labeled as one of its best bets for winning major tournaments by ESPN.

-After his fourth EVO championship victory in KOF and simultaneous ninth place finish in Street Fighter 6 at the Evo 2023, Xiao Hai completely narrowed down his focus into Street Fighter 6 in preparation for the first major Street Fighter World Cup for the title in 2024.
+After his fourth EVO championship victory in KOF and simultaneous ninth-place finish in Street Fighter 6 at the Evo 2023, Xiao Hai completely narrowed down his focus into Street Fighter 6 in preparation for the first major Street Fighter World Cup for the title in 2024.
 There, he convincingly beat Dual Kevin and Zhen in the First Phase, then eliminated Problem X and NoahTheProdigy from competition before moving into the Final Phase.
 At the final phase, he beat Hikaru in a nail-biter set to advance the tournament finals, where he won against the Japanese player Kawano.

 During the 2025 Esports World Cup, 36-year-old Xiao Hai defeated 15-year-old Chilean player Blaz 5–4 in Street Fighter 6 to claim the championship, becoming the first player (including teams) in EWC history to successfully defend a title.
 He also placed 2nd in Fatal Fury: City of the Wolves, nearly beating Japanese player GO1.

 Honors

-Xiaohai was inducted into the Esports Hall of Fame in China.
+Xiaohai was inducted into the Esports Hall of Fame in China.He won the Esports Controller Player of the Year in 2025 at the Esports Awards, becoming the first fighting game player in history to receive an Esports Awards title.

 Public image

 Xiaohai won tournaments at a young age against older competitors, hence the player ID "Xiaohai" was adopted, which means "child" in Chinese.
 Xiaohai is well known for competing in tournaments with only one hand, his left hand, on the arcade controller.
 He is known for his neutral game, and for opening the door to more Asian competitors in fighting games.
 Gamer Justin Wong has gone on to say that his biggest one-sided defeat was in a match in The King of Fighters XV against Xiaohai in 2025.
 Xiaohai mainly plays on the QANBA-sponsored controller for his tournaments.

-He is widely considered the greatest player of all time in The King of Fighters, and one of the greatest and most successful fighting game players in different games like Street Fighter.
+He is widely considered the greatest player of all time in The King of Fighters, and one of the greatest players in many fighting games, such as Street Fighter.